starship/starship/docs/fr-FR/config/README.md

 ::: tip

-L'affichage des notifications de bureau nécessite que starship soit compilé avec la prise en charge de `rust-notify`.
-Vérifiez si starship supporte les notifications en exécutant `STARSHIP_LOG=debug starship module cmd_duration -d 60000` lorsque `show_notifications` est défini à `true`.
+Showing desktop notifications requires starship to be built with `rust-notify` support.
+You check if your starship supports notifications by running `STARSHIP_LOG=debug starship module cmd_duration -d 60000` when `show_notifications` is set to `true`.

 :::